Daredevil: Born Again season 1: Development

 A reboot of Marvel's Netflix television series Daredevil (2015–2018) was reported to be in development with Marvel Studios in March 2022.
 The series was confirmed to be in development for Disney+ in late May, with Matt Corman and Chris Ord attached as head writers and executive producers.
 At San Diego Comic-Con that July, the series was announced as Daredevil: Born Again and was revealed to have 18 episodes for its first season.
 Directors were hired for blocks of episodes: Michael Cuesta joined in March 2023 to direct the first two episodes; Jeffrey Nachmanoff joined in May to direct the third and fourth episodes; David Boyd directed the fifth and sixth episodes; and Clark Johnson, a director on the Marvel Netflix series Luke Cage (2016–2018), also joined in May to direct another two episodes.
+Actor Tom Hiddleston, who portrays Loki in the MCU and is a close friend of star Charlie Cox, was also hired to direct an episode in the later half of the season.

 By late September 2023, after six episodes had been filmed, Marvel Studios decided to overhaul the series with a new creative direction.
 Corman and Ord were let go as head writers, as were directors for the remaining episodes.
 Marvel planned to retain some elements that had been shot, add new serialized elements, and move closer to the tone of the Netflix series.
 The creative team also decided to connect the new series to the original series more directly than had been planned.
-Star Charlie Cox said it was confusing that Born Again was not a direct continuation of the Netflix series or a complete reboot.
+Cox said it was confusing that Born Again was not a direct continuation of the Netflix series or a complete reboot.
 Brad Winderbaum, the head of streaming, television, and animation at Marvel Studios, said the studio believed they could "play it loose" with the history of Daredevil, wanting to keep Cox and Vincent D'Onofrio but otherwise "reset" to avoid alienating new viewers.
 The studio realized they had to either fully embrace the Netflix series or start over fresh.
 Dario Scardapane, a writer on Netflix's Daredevil spin-off series The Punisher (2017–2019), was hired as showrunner in October 2023.
 Filmmaking duo Justin Benson and Aaron Moorhead, who previously worked on the Marvel Studios series Moon Knight (2022) and the second season of Loki (2023), were hired to direct the remaining episodes.

 A lot of the material that we shot pre-strike is brilliant and is still in the show and works really well.
 There were just some complicated factors around what we had been tasked to do and what we were discovering was and wasn't working...
 Credit to Marvel that they looked at the episodes and could acknowledge that we could still do better, and that we maybe needed to go in a slightly different direction...
 Where we ended up felt really good.